Lester Dent

 The main character is Clark Savage, Jr. Other characters added over time include Doc's cousin Pat (Patricia) Savage; Monk, an industrial chemist (full name Lt.
 Colonel Andrew Blodgett Mayfair); Monk's ugly pig Habeas; Long Tom, an electrical engineer (full name Major Thomas J. Roberts); Ham, a lawyer & financier {full name Brigadier General Theodore Marley Brooks); Ham's pet monkey Chemistry; Renny, a construction engineer (full name Col. John Renwick); and Johnny, an archeologist & geologist (full name William Harper Littlejohn).
 (The characters of Monk and Ham act like children and fight with each other over petty matters, and each named their pet to antagonize the other.)

 Doc's scientist father had the boy tutored to become a physician, surgeon, scientist, adventurer, inventor, explorer, researcher, and musician; he was trained in martial arts and in philosophy.
-He maintains offices in the Empire State Building, a secret hangar on the Hudson River, and a 'Fortress of Solitude' in the Arctic.
-His costs are covered by a gold mine given to him by the Mayan people in the first Doc Savage novel; he and his team learned the Mayan language so that they can com-municate out loud without others knowing what is said.
+He maintains offices on the 86th floor of the Empire State Building, a secret hangar on the Hudson River, and a 'Fortress of Solitude' in the Arctic.
+His costs are covered by a gold mine given to him by the Mayan people in the first Doc Savage novel; he and his team learned the Mayan language so that they can communicate out loud without others knowing what is said.

 All 181 novels were reprinted in paperback by Bantam Books; the first 96 contained one novel per book; the next 15 books were paired novellas; the remainder were published in 13 'omnibus' volumes.
 The "Doc Savage, Man of Bronze" feature film of 1975 was a critical and box-office dud.
 "The Red Spider" [July 1979] was a long-lost 1948 manuscript written by Lester Dent; Philip José Farmer wrote "Escape From Loki", published in August 1991.
 Pulp historian (and executor of Dent's literary estate) Will Murray wrote seven Doc Savage novels based on Lester Dent outlines; they were published by Bantam from 1991 to 1993.
 Sanctum Books is reprinting the original magazines (with original cover art), and Black Dog Books is publishing a 'Lester Dent Library' of non-Savage stories by Dent.